swhan0329/DenseCL/README.md

+# AAA738 Computer Vision Applications - Seungryong Kim, Korea University

+This project is a code review from the class above.

+1. Paper presenter:
+2. Code Reivewer: Sunwoo Kim, Seowoo Han

+We are all from Computer Vision Lab(Prof. Seungryong Kim).

-# Dense Contrastive Learning for Self-Supervised Visual Pre-Training
+## Dense Contrastive Learning for Self-Supervised Visual Pre-Training

 This project hosts the code for implementing the DenseCL algorithm for self-supervised representation learning.